 We often see people snorkeling Tunnels in a small shallow area right in front of the beach near the left edge of the large offshore reef.
 This area is rocky reef with some fish and algae.
 It is a good spot for beginners.

 As noted above, from the right end of the beach enter and swim out and explore the coral heads and shallows inside the reef (see our Tunnels snorkeling map below).
 Let the current move you to the left.
 When you are done, swim back toward the beach.
-You will need to cross a channel parallel to the beach that is very deep.
-And on the other side of the channel, toward the left hand side of the beach (looking from shore), there is a rock reef wall parallel to the shore that drops off fairly deep with some interesting caves and tunnels to check out.
+You will need to cross a 400 foot wide channel parallel to the beach that is very deep.
+And on the other side of the channel, toward the left hand side of the beach (looking from shore), past the shallow snorkeling area, there is a rock reef wall parallel to the shore that drops off fairly deep with some interesting caves and tunnels to check out.
 The water depths while snorkeling Tunnels area range from 3 feet to 50 feet or more.

 The visibility while snorkeling Tunnels has never been great in all the times we have snorkeled it, though some areas are better than others.